Let It Be (album): Background

 The Beatles completed the five-month sessions for their self-titled double album (also known as the "White Album") in mid-October 1968.
 While the sessions had revealed deep divisions within the group for the first time, leading to Ringo Starr quitting for three weeks, the band enjoyed the opportunity to re-engage with ensemble playing, as a departure from the psychedelic experimentation that had characterised their recordings since the band's retirement from live performance in August 1966.
 Before the White Album's release, John Lennon enthused to music journalist Jonathan Cott that the Beatles were "coming out of our shell ... kind of saying: remember what it was like to play?"
 George Harrison welcomed the return to the band's roots, saying that they were aiming "to get as funky as we were in the Cavern".

 Concerned about the friction over the previous year, Paul McCartney was eager for the Beatles to perform live again.
 In early October 1968, he told the press that the band would soon play a live show for subsequent broadcast in a TV special.
 The following month, Apple Corps announced that the Beatles had booked the Roundhouse in north London for 12–23 December and would perform at least one concert during that time.
-When this plan came to nothing, Denis O'Dell, the head of Apple Films, suggested that the group be filmed rehearsing at Twickenham Film Studios, in preparation for their return to live performance, since he had booked studio space there to shoot The Magic Christian.
+When this plan failed to come to fruition, Denis O'Dell, the head of Apple Films, suggested that the group be filmed rehearsing at Twickenham Film Studios, in preparation for their return to live performance, since he had booked studio space there to shoot The Magic Christian.

 The initial plan was that the rehearsal footage would be edited into a short TV documentary promoting the main TV special, in which the Beatles would perform a public concert or perhaps two concerts.
 Michael Lindsay-Hogg had agreed to direct the project, having worked with the band on some of their promotional films.
 The project's timeline was dictated by Harrison being away in the United States until Christmas and Starr's commitment to begin filming his role in The Magic Christian in February 1969.
 The band intended to perform only new material and were therefore under pressure to finish writing an album's worth of songs.
 Although the concert venue was not established when rehearsals began on 2 January, it was decided that the 18th would serve as a potential dress rehearsal day; the 19th and 20th would serve as concert dates.